saadjsct/compliant-franco/compliant-franco.md

 to ease pronunciation, for example "ganby" becomes "gamby".
-not all writing system reflect assimilation in its orthography, but since this writing system relies heavily on phonetics, and wants to be predictable and consistent, we choose to reflect it, so the "right" way to write, e.g. "zanby" is "zamby", "anbuba" is "ambuba"
+not all writing system reflect assimilation in its orthography, but since this writing system relies heavily on phonetics, and wants to be predictable and consistent, i choose to reflect it, so the "right" way to write, e.g. "zanby" is "zamby", "anbuba" is "ambuba"

 # general notes